 6. Align yourself

 Affirmations are a great way to do this.
-The photo in this post displays the affirmations I say in the mirror every morning.
+I say in the mirror every morning.
 They have been an essential tool I’ve used to help realign my thinking when I wake every morning.
-Perhaps the picture above will help you to create your own?
+Comment on this post and I’ll find you some links to a few really great affirmation assorting apps.